UCF-ML-Research/TrojLLM/PromptSeed/README.md

              distilgpt2, gpt2, gpt2-medium, gpt2-large, gpt2-xl] \
     random_seed=[any integer (optional)]
 ```
-You can find additional hyperparameters in `fsc_config.yaml` and the default configs imported by `run_fsc.py`
+You can find and change additional hyperparameters in `fsc_config.yaml` and the default configs imported by `run_fsc.py`.

 ## validate